 Resident Services for Families in Southeast Portland

-At Kateri ParkEsperanza CourtHoward House, and Haven House, resident services coordinators work with residents located on Catholic Charities of Oregon’ southeast Portland campus.
-Services are primarily for families and include academic enrichment programs for preschool and school age children, English language instruction, family mentors, citizenship, health promotion, school liaison, and family advocacy, among other services.
+At Kateri ParkEsperanza CourtHoward House, and Chiles House, resident services coordinators work with residents located on Catholic Charities of Oregon’ southeast Portland campus.
+Services are primarily for families and include a weekly food pantry, academic enrichment programs for preschool and school age children, English language instruction, family mentors, citizenship, health promotion, school liaison, and family advocacy, among other services.

 Resident Services for Seniors & Persons with Disabilities

-Caritas Villa, Caritas Plaza, and Sacred Heart Villa serve older adults and people with disabilities.
-Programming is offered to educate residents on self care and managing chronic illness, but is also designed to invite seniors to continue participating in outside activities, volunteer as they are able, and manage their fixed incomes.
+Caritas Villa, Caritas Plaza, Sacred Heart Villa, and St. Francis Park serve older adults and people with disabilities.
+On-site services include a monthly food pantry, help accessing health-related services, ongoing education about self care and managing chronic illness, as well as events and activities to inspire residents to continue participating in outside activities, volunteer as they are able, and manage their fixed incomes.

 Resident Services in Northeast Portland